-Note: When I open my exported .kmz project into Google Earth I can only see some of my data.
+Note: When opening exported .kmz project into Google Earth you may only see some of my data.
 In the top left of the Google Earth screen a time stamp bar shows the range of information displayed that is set between specific dates.
 The user may need to alter this so that the extent range covers the time period that the data was taken.